ajaykdev/Mule-OAuth-API/README.md

 Once the project is deployed, you can use the following endpoints to test the OAuth implementation:

-- `http://localhost:8081/api/hello` - this endpoint is not secured and can be accessed without OAuth authentication.
+- `http://localhost:8081/createclient` - this endpoint is for generating clientId and clientSecret for the client.
-- `http://localhost:8081/api/secure/hello` - this endpoint is secured and requires OAuth authentication.
-You can access this endpoint by including an OAuth access token in the `Authorization` header of the HTTP request.
+- `http://localhost:8081/token` - this endpoint is for generating oAuth token for the given client.
+- `http://localhost:8081/validate` - this endpoint is for validating the client with provided oAuth token.

 To obtain an OAuth access token, you can use the OAuth client credentials grant type.
 This project includes a sample client credentials flow that you can use to obtain an access token.
 You can find this flow in the `client-credentials-grant.xml` file.